 1952 Topps #311 Mickey Mantle Rookie PSA 7 NM

-MANTLE ROOKIE!!!...
-"Every now and then, some athlete is touched for a moment with a kind of higher level of greatness which they may never achieve again, but at that moment they were more than life allows... " - Heywood Hale Broun
+"Every now and then, some athlete is touched for a moment with a kind of higher level of greatness which they may never achieve again, but at that moment they were more than life allows…" - Heywood Hale Broun

-With regard to this hallowed PSA 7 offering, the overall superb eye appeal is synonymous with Mantle's magnificent legacy, starting with the classic bat over shoulder pose portraying a robust aqua-marine blue background that only reveals some diminutive "snow" in the upper quadrants.
-You can virtually feel Mickey's curious nature as he gazes into the future with a youthful innocence that would eventually lead to his immortal Yankee standing.
-The stoic portrait image reveals crystal clear clarity and rich facial hues, with the gleaming obverse side surface sporting clean white borders and strong right-angled corners consistent with the grade.
-While the iconic image does favor the upper right edges, the aforementioned brilliant central image aesthetics more than offset the typically evident skewed image with a relatively clean verso its final exclamation point.
+Presented here just happens to be one of those highly coveted 1952 Topps #311 Mickey Mantle gems, a PSA Near-Mint 7 example that exhibits superb aesthetics.
+Its overall visual pleasing eye appeal is synonymous with Mantle's magnificent legacy, starting with the classic bat over shoulder pose portraying a richly hued aqua-marine blue background that atypical does not reveal a trace of "snow" or white spottiness within the confines of the classic black frame.
+You can literally feel Mickey's curious nature as he gazes into the future with a youthful innocence that would eventually lead to his immortal Yankee standing, not even remotely realizing the legendary career he was about to embark on.
+The stoic portrait image reveals crystal-clear clarity and robust facial hues, with the gleaming obverse side surface sporting super clean borders and strong right-angled corners consistent with the grade.
+True, similar to most 1952 Topps Mantle subjects, the central image is somewhat skewed, in this case favoring the upper right edges.
+Yet, most significantly, the iconic image's breathtaking aesthetics "steal the show", more than offsetting its off-positioning between the bright white borders.